MECHANICAL ENGINEERING

 ORGANISING COMMITTEE

-5 Faculty Adviser -- Prof. H. S. Deshpande
+9 Faculty Advisor, MESA Prof. H. S. Deshpande

 Activities Conducted By MESA